muhrusdi/LeetCode/README.md

 ###Bonus:
 ###If you want to see solutions for <a href="http://exercism.io/">Exercism</a>, please visit my another github project <a href="https://github.com/Swift-Solutions/Exercism">Exercism Solutions in Swift</a>
 ###If you want to see solutions for <a href="https://codefights.com/">CodeFights</a>, please visit my another github project <a href="https://github.com/Swift-Solutions/CodeFights">CodeFights Solutions in Swift</a>
+###If you want to see solutions for <a href="https://www.hackerearth.com/challenges/">HackerEarth</a>, please visit my another github project <a href="https://github.com/Swift-Solutions/HackerEarth">HackerEarth Solutions in Swift</a>
+###If you want to see solutions for <a href="https://www.hackerrank.com/domains">HackerRank</a>, please visit my another github project <a href="https://github.com/Swift-Solutions/HackerRank">HackerRank Solutions in Swift</a>
 ========

 | # | Title | Analysis | Difficulty |